 The Office of Development & Planning (ODP) administers and is responsible for a broad and complex array of planning, regulatory, economic and community development programs designed to improve the quality of life for the citizens of New London.
-A link to their web site may be found below.

 New London is located midway between Boston and New York City and situated on the shores of both the Thames River and Long Island Sound.
 I-95 is the main gateway to the city from east and west, and state route 32 from the North.
 The Cross Sound Ferry runs frequent daily car and high speed ferry service to and from Orient Point, Long Island.
 Amtrak has over a dozen daily trips both north and southbound.